guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 Is it really useful?
 Does it really work?
 Is there any hidden bug?

-Such questions I can only find out by using more and more the tool.
+Such questions I can only find out by using the tool more and more.

-It's hard to promote something that is stil beta, hopefully I'll figure this out as I keep working on it.
+It's hard to promote something that is still beta, hopefully, I'll figure this out as I keep working on it.

 **Please, let me know if you/your company found it useful, I'd be flattered to add your project to the main README as a "Tryceratops Supporter" 🦖🏆 !**

 **Critics and feedback are ALWAYS welcome, tell me if you hate it!
-I swear I won't cry too much 🥲.**
+I swear I won't cry 🥲.**

 ### 🚀 Implement CI/CD

 So far the release process is very manual!
-It requires me to run `flit`, update readme with new version, create a release on GitHub (for pre-commit), and I can't ensure tests are still passing.
+It requires me to run `flit`, update readme with the new version, create a release on GitHub (for pre-commit), and I can't ensure tests are still passing.

 I started the project following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) which is the perfect match of [semantic relase](https://python-semantic-release.readthedocs.io/en/latest/) to automate versioning + generate changelogs + releases.
 I hope I can find the time to implement it someday later in the future.

 ### 🚧 Extend violations and analyzers with more scenarios

 I need more scenarios!
 Yes, it's hard to create situations!
 For example, I realized that `TC003` is raised for: `raise Exception("long message")` but not for `raise module.Exception("long message")`.
-I totally need to find edge cases and make this tool robust, otherwise it fails by not providing the expected value.
+I need to find edge cases and make this tool robust, otherwise, it fails by not providing the expected value.

 Besides this, I believe there's still value in adding a few more violations for the `logging` usage within `except` blocks (which I don't think people usually know how to use properly, for example, do you know the difference between `logging.error` and `logging.exception`?).

-I'm tracking planning and progress in the [GitHub project](https://github.com/guilatrova/tryceratops/projects/1) so anyone can check out.
+I'm tracking planning and progress on the [GitHub project](https://github.com/guilatrova/tryceratops/projects/1) so anyone can check out.

 ### Credits

-I must thank to God for the inspiration 🙌 , I believe He is my source of creativity.
+I must thank God for the inspiration 🙌 , I believe He is my source of creativity.

-Logo icon was made by [https://www.freepik.com](Freepik).
+The logo icon was made by [https://www.freepik.com](Freepik).

-The [black](https://github.com/psf/black) project for insights, inspiration, and specially for the `pyproject.toml` project root code.
+The [black](https://github.com/psf/black) project for insights, inspiration, and especially for the `pyproject.toml` project root code.